Training, Tips, & Resources

 Why Small-Sided Games?

-The philosophy of modified soccer is to have fun and teach the younger child skills and sportsmanship in a manner that is consistent with the child's emotional, physical, and mental enjoyment.
-Modified soccer should emphasize enjoyment over competition and offer maximum playing time for each child that allows the most opportunities for touches on the ball.
+The philosophy of modified soccer is to have fun and teach younger children skills and sportsmanship in a manner that is consistent with their emotional, physical, and mental enjoyment.
+Modified soccer should emphasize enjoyment over competition and offer maximum playing time for each child, thereby allowing for the most opportunities for touches on the ball.

-The below explanation comes straight from US Youth Soccer:
+The following explanation comes straight from US Youth Soccer:

 1. We want our young soccer players to touch the ball more often and become more skillful with it!
 (Individual technical development)

-2. We want our young soccer players to make more, less complicated decisions during the game!
+2. We want our young soccer players to make fewer, simpler decisions during the game.
 (Tactical development)

-3. Because we want our young soccer players to be more physically efficient in the field space they are playing in!
-(Reduced field size)
+3. Because we want our young soccer players to be more physically efficient in the field space they play in (Reduced field size)

 4. We want our young soccer players to have more individual teaching time with the coach!
 Fewer players on the field and fewer players on the team will guarantee this!
 (Need to feel worthy and need to feel important)